Guide to Frozen Food Storage & Freezer Shelf Life

 1. Preserve Ingredients

 Maybe you like to buy shrimp in bulk, or perhaps you have more cheese than you can use before it goes bad.
-Freezing these ingredients extends the shelf life.
-It’s especially great if you are cooking for one, but still want to take advantage of bulk deals.
+Freezing these ingredients extends their shelf lives.
+It’s especially great if you are cooking for one or two, but still want to take advantage of great bulk deals.